Neon Lights (Demi Lovato song)

 "Neon Lights" is a song by American singer Demi Lovato from her fourth studio album, Demi (2013).
 The song was released as the album's third single on November 19, 2013 by Hollywood Records.
 Ryan Tedder and Noel Zancanella produced and co-wrote the song along with Lovato, Mario Marchetti and Tiffany Vartanyan.
 On September 29, 2013, Lovato announced the name of her concert tour, the Neon Lights Tour, and soon after that "Neon Lights" would become the third single from the album.
 The song, with its prominent EDM and four-on-the-floor influences, covered new ground for Lovato, who had been previously known for her pop rock and ballad singles.
 Its accompanying music video was released on November 21, 2013.

 The single reached number one on the Israeli TV Airplay chart.
 In New Zealand, the song peaked at number 12 and was certified gold.
 It reached number 36 on the Hot 100, peaking at this position for three non-consecutive weeks.
 The song reached number 2 on the Ukraine Dance Charts.
 It topped the US Hot Dance Club Songs chart and became Lovato's third top 10 single at Mainstream Top 40, reaching number 7.
-The song has since been certified platinum in the US.
+The song has since been certified double platinum in the US.

 An accompanying music video for "Neon Lights" was directed by Ryan Pallotta, and was premiered through Vevo on November 21, 2013.
 Lovato has performed the track on several television programs, and has also included the song on the set list of her Neon Lights Tour (2014).
+A re-recorded rock version with American rock band The Maine was included on her first remix album Revamped.

 Production and composition

 "Neon Lights" is a dance and electropop song with EDM, dance-pop and four-on-the-floor influences.
 In October 2013, Tedder explained his idea to produce the dance record, stating, "That record, Neon Lights, we did intentionally because I wanted to.
 I heard it on [a friend's] demo-reel and the next day I woke up and the melody was in my head, and I couldn't get it out of my head for two days, that's when I knew."
 Tedder also went on to compliment Lovato's vocals, stating, "She came in and just ripped it.
 She in pop music has one of the biggest ranges, possibly the highest full voice singer I've ever worked with.
 She can belt full voice like three octaves above middle C, it's just crazy, and with complete power and complete control.
 At the beginning she's singing the lowest note she's ever done and by the end she's going as high as she's ever gone."
 Tedder says the song was a "fun dance record."
-According to Musicnotes.com, Lovato's vocal range spans from the low note of C3 to the high note of F5.
-The song moves at a tempo of 126 beats per minute in the key of F minor.
+According to Musicnotes.com, Lovato's vocal range spans from the low note of C3 to the high note of D5.
+The song moves at a tempo of 120 beats per minute in the key of F minor.